- Special Educational Needs

 The National Council for Special Education is the independent statutory body with remit to improve the delivery of education services to persons with special educational needs arising from disabilities with particular emphasis on children.
 Its services to children and schools are delivered through a national network of Special Educational Needs Organisers (SENOs) who interact with parents and schools and liaise with the HSE in providing resources to support children with special educational needs.
 The NCSE sanctions the provision of additional resources to schools – Special Education Teachers, Special Needs Assistants and assistive technology - and provides policy advice to the Minister for Education and Skills.

 Delivering Equality of Opportunity in Schools (DEIS) is a targeted intervention to support schools which have high levels of educationally disadvantaged students.
-The DEIS Plan 2017 sets out the Department of Education and Skills policy and supports for schools.
+The DEIS Plan 2017 sets out the Department of Education policy and supports for schools.

 Currently, there are 198 second-level schools in DEIS.